ocket8888/lhs/shell/exercise_1/index.md

 title: Bash Shell Excercise 1
 ...

-Try these exercises out using files from this directory.
+Try these excercises out using files from this directory.
 Have this guide open in a separate window so you can follow along.

 Othello's Lines